What are the top ten reasons for divorce?

 ‘Grounds for divorce’ – do you need a reason for divorce?

-Prior to the introduction of ‘no-fault divorce’ in England and Wales on the 6th April 2022, there were five facts for divorce, often referred to as the ‘grounds for divorce’.
+Prior to the introduction of ‘no-fault divorce’ in England and Wales on the 6th of April 2022, there were five facts for divorce, often referred to as the ‘grounds for divorce’.
 You needed to choose one of the five facts to demonstrate that your marriage had broken down ‘irretrievably’ – the grounds for divorce were:

 Today, after the introduction of no-fault divorce, you no longer need a reason for divorce.
 You just have to make sure that you and your partner fit these criteria: